 We are a “not for profit” organisation and a registered Scottish Charity.
 We are committed to community control.
 Our policy is to encourage tenants to become members of the Management Committee and to take an active part in the running of the Association.

 As we grow, our role as an employer becomes more significant.
-We are committed to equal opportunities, “positive about disabled people” and our track record in staff training and development earned us “Investor in People” status for the sixth time in 2012.
+We are committed to equal opportunities, “Positive About Disabled People” and our track record in staff training and development earned us “Investors in People” status for the sixth time in 2012 and "Investors in People Gold Accreditation" in 2015.
 Clydebank Housing Association has now maintained commitment to the standard longer than any other Housing Association.